eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

         ...
     }

-This field provides information about which nexthop group is associated with the NHT prefix.
+This field provides information about which nhe is associated with the NHT prefix.

-nhg_id_rnh_add() is used to set this field and it is invoked each time a new nexthop group is created in zebra_nhe_find().
+nhg_id_rnh_add() is used to set this field and it is invoked each time a new singleton nhe is created in zebra_nhe_find().
 ``` c
 static void nhg_id_rnh_add(struct nhg_hash_entry *nhe)
 ```